AP-Skill-Development-Corporation/GIST-AIML-2A/README.md

   - Python, Pip Version check and pip upgrade
   - Django Installation and Version check
   - Project creation, running and stopping of it
-  - Python Concepts Overview (function, function types and argument types)
+  - Python Concepts Overview (functions, functions types and argument types)